ReactiveX/rxjs/doc/introduction.md

   .subscribe(count => console.log(`Clicked ${count} times`));
 ```

-The **scan** operator works just like **reduce** for arrays.
+The [**scan**](/api/operators/scan) operator works similarly to [**reduce**](/api/operators/reduce) for arrays, except it emits every accumulated value instead of only the final one.
 It takes a value which is exposed to a callback.
 The returned value of the callback will then become the next value exposed the next time the callback runs.

 ### Flow